A Community Transforming Its Energy Systems—And Its Future

 The ERAAES Project

-This project—the ERAAES (Environmental Remediation And Alternative Energy Systems) project—has been in the works for about 3 years.
-But the intention to reduce—and eventually eliminate—dependence on diesel in Manitoba’s northern, isolated communities has been in the works for decades.
+Work on this project—the ERAAES (Environmental Remediation And Alternative Energy Systems) project—began in 2015.
+However, the intention to reduce—and eventually eliminate—dependence on diesel in Manitoba’s northern, isolated communities has been in the works for decades.
 This project takes the first, big step in making that intention a reality.

 The ERAAES project has six components: